 Bexarotene comes in a capsule form.
 The actual dose is based on your body size.
-Bexarotene should be taken with food, preferably at the same time each day, with a glass of water or juice.
-Do not chew, open, or dissolve the capsules in liquid.
-If you miss a dose, take the next dose as soon as possible.
-If it is almost time for your next dose, skip the missed dose.
-Do not take two doses at once to make up for the missed dose.
+Bexarotene should be taken with food, preferably at the same time each day.
+Do not chew, open, or break the capsules.
+If you miss a dose, call your care provider or pharmacist for instructions.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, itraconazole, erythromycin, gemfibrozil, ketoconazole.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 - Vitamin A supplements can worsen the side effects of bexarotene.
 The manufacturer recommends limiting vitamin A supplementation less than 15,000 IU/day, but you should discuss taking any vitamin supplements with your doctor BEFORE you take them.

 - Bexarotene can cause harm to a fetus (unborn baby).
 Men and women should not become pregnant (or father a child).
 Two methods of effective contraception (one non-hormonal) are recommended for women of childbearing potential for one month before starting, during therapy, and one month after completing therapy.
 Discuss with your doctor when you may safely become pregnant after therapy.
 You may be instructed to start this medication on a certain day of your menstrual cycle.